-Like Matrixyl 3000, aloe vera contains amino acids which are highly beneficial for skin health and collagen production.
-One of the reasons why aloe vera juice is so helpful for healing cuts and burns is because it can increase collagen production in wounded areas, to speed up skin healing.
+Like Matrixyl 3000, aloe vera contains amino acids which are highly beneficial for skin health and for producing collagen.
+One of the reasons why aloe vera juice is so helpful for healing cuts and burns is because it can increase collagen in wounded areas, to speed up skin healing.

 Retinoids are one of the most powerful ingredients for reducing fine lines and rebuilding collagen in the skin.
-As well as boosting collagen production, it also increases cell turnover in the skin for a healthy glow.
+As well as boosting collagen, it also increases cell turnover in the skin for a healthy glow.

 However, retinol can also be quite a volatile ingredient.
-If you’re not careful, you could end up with flaking, irritation, dryness and increased risk of sun damage if you get too much sun exposure.
+If you're not careful, you could end up with flaking, irritation, dryness and increased risk of sun damage if you get too much sun exposure.
 We recommend introducing retinol into your routine slowly, starting off at just 2-3 times a week.
 You should also pair your retinol with soothing products that care for the skin to prevent dehydration and irritation.
 All Poko products contain aloe vera to fight redness and irritation while also stimulating the parts of the body that produces collagen.